9 Hidden Gems of Nepal That Most Tourists Never See

 If you are planning a trip to Nepal, trekking in Nepal should be your top priority.
 Still, Nepal has so much to offer besides the classic trail of the Himalayas and well-preserved cultural heritage.
 So, we have prepared 9 hidden gems in Nepal that tourists never see.

 Nepal has so many unknown and interesting destinations that are worth exploring.
 Nepal's geography is diverse, ranging from the Terai flatlands to the highest mountain.
-Despite the fact that Nepal is a small country, there are unlimited places yet to be discovered
+Even though Nepal is a small country, there are unlimited places yet to be discovered

-Without any delay, let's see what are the 9 unexplored destinations you should visit on your next vacation to Nepal.
+Without any delay, let's see what the 9 unexplored destinations are that you should visit on your next vacation to Nepal.

 "Difficult roads often lead to beautiful destinations."
-Barun Valley has given the right justice to this quotation.
-The valley is untouched and is still to be explored by human beings.
-The journey takes you through the Makalu-Barun National Park, just below the majestic Mt.
+Barun Valley has done justice to this quotation.
+Humans have not yet explored the valley and it is uninhabited.
+The journey takes you through Makalu-Barun National Park, just below the majestic Mt.
 Makalu.

-Barun Valley is located in the northeastern of Nepal; just further from the Everest region.
+Barun Valley is located in the northeastern part of Nepal, just further from the Everest region.
 The entire valley is inside Makalu-Barun National Park.
 It is only reachable by the trekking route.
 Furthermore, the valley lies en route to Makalu Base Camp.

 According to the study, Yakkha and Limbu ethical people lived in Barun Valley.
 But, in search of a warm place, they move to lower places like Dharan (for example).
 This valley is known as "Chukchuwa Upatyaka" in the Limbu language.